Tutorial to build ODA-Component from Open-API Reference Implementation

 backoffLimit: 10

 We have created all the Kubernetes resources to deploy the mongoDb, party role and product inventory nodejs containers and expose them as services.
 The final step is to add the ODA-Component meta-data.
 This meta-data will be used at run-time to configure the canvas services.
-Create the code below in component-productcinventory.yaml.
+Create the code below in component-productinventory.yaml.

 This is a relatively simple component that just exposes one API as part of its coreFunction.
 Note that we have included the release name and component name in the root of the API path (this is a good pattern to follow so that the API doesn’t conflict with any other components deployed in the same environment).

-apiVersion: oda.tmforum.org/v1alpha4
+apiVersion: oda.tmforum.org/v1beta3

-kind: component
+kind: Component

 metadata:

-name: {{.Release.Name}}-{{.Values.component.type}}
+name: {{.Release.Name}}-{{.Values.component.name}}

 labels:

-oda.tmforum.org/componentName: {{.Release.Name}}-{{.Values.component.type}}
+oda.tmforum.org/componentName: {{.Release.Name}}-{{.Values.component.name}}

 spec:

-version: "0.0.1"
+version: {{.Values.component.version}}

 description: "Simple Product Inventory ODA-Component from Open-API reference implementation."